By: Team SErebros Since: Aug 2019 Licence: MIT

 Gets timestamps to trigger

-coupled directly), it is separated from the Logic
+coupled directly), it is separated from the Logic, Model and Game components.

 2.5.
 Logic component